 We license or sell our products and services globally, primarily through indirect channels consisting of distributors and resellers.
 To a lesser extent we also transact directly with customers who are primarily large corporations.
 Our indirect channel model includes both a two-tiered distribution structure, where distributors sell to resellers, and a one-tiered structure, where Autodesk sells directly to resellers.
 We have a network of approximately 2,000 resellers and distributors worldwide.
-For fiscal 2011, approximately 85% of our revenue was derived from indirect channel sales through distributors and resellers, and we expect that the majority of our revenue will continue to be derived from indirect channel sales in the future.
+For fiscal 2012, approximately 84% of our revenue was derived from indirect channel sales through distributors and resellers, and we expect that the majority of our revenue will continue to be derived from indirect channel sales in the future.
 We employ a variety of incentive programs and promotions to align our reseller channel with our business strategies.
-Sales through Tech Data Corporation and its affiliates accounted for 16%, 14% and 14% of our net revenue for fiscal years 2011, 2010 and 2009, respectively.
-We believe our business is not substantially dependent on Tech Data.
-Our actual customers through Tech Data are the resellers and end users who purchase our software licenses and services.
-Should any of the agreements between us and Tech Data be terminated for any reason, we believe that arrangements could be made so that the resellers and end users who currently purchase our products through Tech Data would be able to continue to do so under substantially the same terms from one of our many other distributors without substantial disruption to us.
-No other distributor or reseller accounted for 10% or more of our revenue.
+Sales through our largest distributor, Tech Data Corporation and its affiliates, accounted for 17%, 16% and 14% of our net revenue for fiscal years 2012, 2011 and 2010, respectively.
+On October 27, 2011, Tech Data purchased certain assets of Mensch and Maschine Software ("MuM"), which has been a distributor of our products in Europe.
+The acquisition concentrates additional sales through Tech Data, which on a consolidated basis would have accounted for 21%, 22% and 21% of our net revenue for fiscal years 2012, 2011 and 2010, if the acquisition had taken place at the beginning of fiscal 2010.
+We believe our business is not substantially dependent on Tech Data, including following the acquisition of certain assets of MuM.
+Our customers through Tech Data are the resellers and end users who purchase our software licenses and services.
+Should any of the agreements between us and Tech Data be terminated for any reason, we believe the resellers and end users who currently purchase our products through Tech Data would be able to continue to do so under substantially the same terms from one of our many other distributors without substantial disruption to our revenue.
+No other di

 Our customer-related operations are divided into three geographic regions, the Americas; Europe, Middle East and Africa ("EMEA"); and Asia Pacific ("APAC").
 Each geographic region is supported by global marketing and sales organizations.
 These organizations develop and manage overall marketing and sales programs and work closely with a network of domestic and international sales offices.
-Fiscal 2011 net revenue in the Americas, EMEA and APAC was \$701.5 million, \$782.8 million and \$467.5 million, respectively.
+Fiscal 2012 net revenue in the Americas, EMEA and APAC was \$798.5 million, \$862.2 million and \$554.9 million, respectively.
 We intend to continue to make our products available in foreign languages.
 We believe that international sales will continue to comprise the majority of our total net revenue.
 Adverse economic conditions in the countries that contribute a significant portion of our net revenue may have an adverse effect on our business in those countries and our overall financial performance.
 A summary of our financial information by geographic location is found in Note 13, "Segments," in the Notes to Consolidated Financial Statements.
 Our international operations and sales subject us to a variety of risks; see Item 1A, "Risk Factors," for further discussion.

 We also work directly with reseller and distributor sales organizations, computer manufacturers, other software developers and peripherals manufacturers in cooperative advertising, promotions and trade-show presentations.
-We employ mass-marketing techniques such as Web casts, seminars, telemarketing, direct mailings, advertising in business and trade journals and social media.
+We employ mass-marketing techniques such as webcasts, seminars, telemarketing, direct mailings, advertising in business and trade journals and social media.
 We have a worldwide user group organization and we have created online user communities dedicated to the exchange of information related to the use of our products.